 More severe cases of mold poisoning can include nausea, vomiting, or bleeding in the lungs and nose.

-You don’t want to deal with this mess more than once.
-Do you know how to prevent mold from growing in the closet?
+Do you know how to remove mold in the closet?

 What Causes Mold in Closets?

 Mold can’t grow without moisture, so a closet with high humidity or a leak can be a fertile breeding ground for mold spores.

 The three most common ways moisture and mold can reach your closets are:

 Leaky pipes behind your walls can be a hidden source of moisture in your home.
 Problems with plumbing can provide the moisture mold needs to grow in a closet near a bathroom or kitchen.

 Roof leaks or humidity can add moisture to your attic.
 Once mold begins to grow overhead, it can migrate through closet ceilings and into the walls.

 Closet doors usually stay closed, so any humidity in the air can be trapped there.
 This can be a problem in the summer as well as in regions with high humidity the majority of the year.

 Having respiratory symptoms that you can’t shake, headaches that are getting worse, and a musty odor in your home are unmistakable signs you have mold in your home.